Climate Commitments

 Divestment from fossil fuels

 UTAM is committed to divesting from investments in fossil fuel companies in the Endowment portfolio.
-This process began in October 2021 with two related divestment commitments announced by U of T President Meric Gertler:
+This process began in October 2021 with two related divestment commitments:

 - The Endowment portfolio will be fully divested from all direct investments in fossil fuel companies within one year of the divestment announcement.